IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Agenda

-These are the labs of this workshop, go through all of them in sequence, start with `Pre work:
+These are the labs of this workshop, go through all of them in sequence, start with `Pre work`:

 |   |   |
 | - | - |
 | [Pre work](pre-work/README.md) |  |
 | [Exercise 1](exercise-01/README.md) | TBD |

 ### Compatibility